edwin-do/capstoneTeam30/README.md

 This project is a revision of an application used by the Department of Materials Science and Engineering.
 The purprose of the application is to measure changes in a material's microstructure during thermal treatment.
 This can be done by looking at the changes in conductivity in real-time as a sample undergoes thermal treatment.
 The changes can occur very quickly and it is crucialfor the application to read real-time data at a sufficient acquisition rate.

+## Motivation

+The application was created to replace the previous implementation of the application as the  previous implementation failed to run at higher sampling rate.
+The prevous application was also lost in the process of upgrade the hardware.

+## Build Status

+Application has been deployed.
+Initial requirements and features requested by the supervisor has been fulfilled.

+## Tech/Framework
+- C#

+## Fearures
+- Remote Access
+- Live Graph

-## Getting Started
+## Installation

-Start by copying the Zip folder called ... to your local computer.
-After you have successfully copy over the zip folder, unzip it and open the folder.
-You should see an ReSprint.exe and a User Guide.
-To start the application, double-click on ReSprint.exe.
-For more information on how to navigate the application, please refer to the User Guide in the Folder.
+To install the application, please copy the zip folder called [] to your local computer.
+After you have unzip the folder, the application is named ReSprint.exe.

+## How to Use?

+To get started please refer to the User Guide in the the folder.

 ## The folders and files for this project are as follows: